swarupe7/unilist/README.md

 ## UniList Project

 UniList is a web application that allows users to explore universities from different countries.
 It provides information about universities, including their names, flags, and web pages.
-The project is built using React and Bootstrap.
+The project is built using React and React-Bootstrap.

 ## Table of Contents